The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Kvernufoss waterfall

-And you might want to visit the less-visited neighbour of Skógafoss waterfall - Kvernufoss waterfall as well.
+And you might want to visit the less-visited neighbour of Skógafoss, Kvernufoss, as well.

-Or at least it used to be less visited until I wrote a travel-blog about it many years ago, the people started including it in their visit to Skógafoss.
+Or at least it used to be less visited until I wrote a travel blog about it many years ago, after which people started including it in their visits to Skógafoss.

 Kvernufoss Waterfall - the less-visited Neighbour of Skógafoss in South Iceland